JoshuaWise/vapr-static/README.md

 ### options.root

-The filesystem path of the directory containing all static files to be served.
-This is the only option that's required.
+This is the only required option.
+It specifies the filesystem path of the directory from which to serve static files.

 ### options.dotfiles = *false*